APB9785/phxBB/README.md

 - See who's online with `Phoenix.Presence`
 - Full test suite

-## What's New - v0.6
+## What's New - v0.7

-- Upgraded to use Phoenix 1.6 and LiveView 0.16
-- Major code refactoring for performance and readability
-- Significantly reduced the amount of data held in LiveView assigns
-- "Infinite scroll" for topics list
+- User avatars hosted on AWS S3

 See [CHANGELOG.md](https://github.com/APB9785/phxBB/blob/master/CHANGELOG.md) for the full list of changes